wso2/product-microgateway/README.md

 microservice architectures efficiently.

 #### Microgateway quick start
-Let host our first API on a Microgateway.
+Let's host our first API on a Microgateway.

 1. First download the microgateway toolkit related to latest release from the product [release page](https://github.com/wso2/product-microgateway/releases) and extract it to a folder of your choice.